-The kayaks are stable and ideally suited for this trip, with a mix of single and double craft.
+We use a combination of double and single kayaks.

 Our trip leaders are highly experienced sea kayakers and professional wilderness guides.
-You will be given a thorough briefing on all aspects of the trip with ample time to practice and familiarise yourself with the kayaks on Day 2 of the itinerary.
+On Day 2 you will be given a thorough briefing on all aspects of sea kayaking techniques with ample time to practice and familiarise yourself with the kayaks.
+We generally limit our group size to a maximum of 10 clients, plus two guides.